Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/README.md

 This project is developed as part of the **DeepTech Hackathon 2026**, organized by IESA and sponsored by NXP Semiconductors and GlobalFoundries.

 Current status:
 - Dataset collection     : ✅ Completed
 - Model development      : ✅ Completed
+- Edge porting (NXP eIQ) : ⏳ In Progress

 ---
 **Maintainer    :** Tatikonda Ramakrishna